noops-challenge/golfbot/README.md

 If Golfbot likes it, we'll merge it into master.

 We'll add more challenges over time.

 If you have an idea for a challenge, add an issue.

-## ✨ Some places to looks for inspiration.
+## ✨ A little inspiration

 There are active communities dedicated to Code Golf, like [Dwitter](https://www.dwitter.net/) (demos less than 140 characters), [codegolf.stackexchange.com](https://codegolf.stackexchange.com/), and [r/codegolf](https://www.reddit.com/r/codegolf/).
+Browse through the posts to see the very clever, and very concise, things you're able to do when dealing with extreme constraints.

 More about Golfbot at [noopschallenge.com](https://noopschallenge.com/challenges/golfbot).